 On February 20, 2013, the FRBNY announced the introduction of a pilot program for a few small broker-dealers to participate in FRBNY operations to conduct outright purchases or sales of U.S. Treasury securities along with primary dealers.
-These new counterparties will not be eligible to participate in other types of OMOs.
-The program will run for about one year-a period long enough for the FRBNY to evaluate the benefits and costs of a wider range of participants in its SOMA operations.
+Four firms participated in the pilot program.
+These new counterparties were not eligible to participate in other types of OMOs.
+The program ran for about one year-a period long enough for the FRBNY to evaluate the benefits and costs of a wider range of participants in its SOMA operations-and concluded on July 31, 2014.